the-scouts/por/sphinx_source/chapter-5.rst

 -----------------------------------------
 a.
 Suspension is a purely temporary measure.

-b. *This rule is intentionally left blank*
+b. *This rule is intentionally left blank.*

 c.
 Suspension may also be a consequence of the suspension of the County.
 In such a case the County Commissioner may direct that Scout Network Members will not be suspended but attached to a District or neighbouring County as appropriate.